Facebook Twitter Instagram

 sudo aptitude hold package_name

-You can check the packages on hold anytime.
-Use the following command to view all packages already set to hold.
+You can check which packages are on hold at any time.
+Use this command to see all the packages that are set to hold.

 sudo dpkg --get-selections | grep "hold"

-In future, If you need to upgrade any package set on hold.
-You need to unhold any package before an upgrade.
-Use one of the following commands to unhold any package.
+If you need to update a package that is on hold, you must unhold it first.
+Use one of these commands to unhold a package.

 sudo apt-mark unhold package_name